kevinslin/kevin-blog/vault/blog.aws.2019-12-12-reinvent_recap.md

 # Security

 Security has always been a focus for AWS and this continues to be the case this re:Invent.
 IAM Access Analyzer was my favorite announcement for re:Invent.
 It uses [automated reasoning](https://aws.amazon.com/security/provable-security/) to continuously monitor IAM policies for changes.
-IAM is extremely hard to get right and is a topic I've written about [extensively in the past](https://kevinslin.com/aws/tale_of_two_buckets/) so anything to make the process easier is a big win for customers.
+IAM is extremely hard to get right and is a topic I've written about [[extensively in the past|blog.aws.2019-07-17-tale_of_two_buckets]] so anything to make the process easier is a big win for customers.
 And the cherry on top - it is completely free to use.

 - [IAM Access Analyzer](https://aws.amazon.com/about-aws/whats-new/2019/12/introducing-aws-identity-and-access-management-access-analyzer/)
     - what: continuously monitor IAM policy for changes